O-Hahn/node-red-contrib-speakerpi/README.md

 Usage
 -----

 Provides a sound-node for sending out a sound to the connected speaker.
+There are two modes - filebased and streambased.

+### Filebased
+Within the filebased mode the Raspberry Pi Player APLAY is issued with a file.
+This brings out best quality with minimum resources needed from the play.
+If the msg.speech is given as an input it will be dumped into a file and after playing the temporary file it will be deleted.
+By defining msg.predefsound (set of predefined soundfiles within the package) or setting a msg.filename which includes /path/filename.wav - this will be played.

+### Streambased
+The streambased mode is for streaming directly the buffer into a speaker framework (using node-speaker)

 ### speakerPi output node

-The msg.speach as an input contains the WAV/OGG .
+The msg.speech as an input contains the WAV/OGG .

-The node also needs a defined sound configuration which contains channels (1 or 2), the bitdepth (8 or 16) and the samplerate (22050 or 44100) set in the node or in the msg.speakerConfig for the sound in msg.speach.
+The node also needs a defined sound configuration which contains channels (1 or 2), the bitdepth (8 or 16) and the samplerate (22050 or 44100) set in the node or in the msg.speakerConfig for the sound in msg.speech.

 ```
 speakerConfig = {